Act 1

 Slide 2 - Tekstslide

-Shakespeare always opens his plays with a commoner/commoners who give the audience background information.
+Shakespeare often opens his plays with a commoner/commoners who give the audience background information.
 He sets up the audience's understanding of Macbeth and Banquo's characters and informs us of the position of Duncan as king and the dangers that threaten Scotland.

 Act 1 scene ii